tomassar/The-Inspectorate-Games/README.md

 # The Inspectorate Games

-This code has been created for the Inspectorate Games R&D project.
+Prototype game created for WorkSafe New Zealand as part of an internship.

 # Project setup